 However, if you have a light sleep, perhaps this is not the place for you.
-Istanbul has no ban on flying at night and the sound of departing aircraft is rather loud, given that they pass nearly directly over the hotel at very low altitude.
+Istanbul has no night ban and the sound of departing aircraft is rather loud, given that they pass nearly directly over the hotel at very low altitude.

 The other option is to take the hotel’s shuttle bus to the airport terminal.
 From there you can either take the Havatas airport bus to the city or the underground.
 Unfortunately the shuttle only runs once an hour.